adamburmister/invision-frontend/LOG.md

   - A CSS3 Columns layout works fine, but the display order is wrong as it goes vertically across columns, not horizontally as in mock ups
   - I may have to resort to the masonry JS to get it done as per design
+    - Masony isn't great either... as we expand the replies we have to move pieces up or down... currently they shuffle left or right too (with default implementation) So the CSS3 Columns is actually a pretty good solution, despite sort order.

 ## Thursday